Who is China Spree Travel?

 China Spree considers gratuities from our patrons to our service staff as a rewarding system.
 It means if you are not completely satisfied with the services you received, DON'T TIP.
-Furthermore, please report any services and behaviors that you think do not live up to China Spree's standard to our office immediately so we can make correction promptly.
+Furthermore, please report any services and behaviors that you think do not live up to China Spree's standard to our office immediately so we can make the correction promptly.
 It is crucial for us to maintain a high level of quality services.

 Do I need any inoculations or medical attention prior to going to China, or Tibet?

 No inoculation is mandatory for your China travel.
 However, we remind you that traveling in China does require certain precautions.
 Most seasoned travelers get immunized for Hepatitis A&B and Tetanus.
-Note we are not in the position to tell you that you should or should not take certain inoculation.
+Note we are not in the position to tell you that you should or should not take certain inoculations.
 We, therefore, highly recommend that you consult your family doctor to verify your particular needs, or contact your local Travel Clinic for their professional advice.
-You can locate a Travel Clinic in your area by a Google search using keyword “Travel Clinic” or look at your local Yellow Pages.
+You can locate a Travel Clinic in your area by a Google search using keyword "Travel Clinic" or look at your local Yellow Pages.
 Some shots need to be taken well in advance.
-For the latest overseas travel health information, please contact the Center of Disease Control and Prevention (CDC) by visiting www.cdc.gov/travel or by calling toll-free 1-888-232-3228.
+For the latest overseas travel health information, please contact the Center for Disease Control and Prevention (CDC) by visiting www.cdc.gov/travel or by calling toll-free 1-888-232-3228.

 Long-term travel overseas might cause tourists to develop stomach upset; a change in water, food, sleep habits and/or climate may all cause discomfort.
 Bring anti-diarrhea medications such as Imodium and Lomotil just in case.